2 Days in Kyoto Japan: A Curated Travel Guide

 JR Passes include 7 days and 14 days of unlimited train travel around Japan, as well as Regional Passes if you prefer getting to know one region in more depth.

-The JR Pass really saved me hundreds of dollars on my trip to Japan.
-Make sure you don’t miss out!
+The JR Pass saved me hundreds of dollars on my trip to Japan.
+Make sure you don’t miss out, especially if you’re traveling to more than just a handful of destinations.
+Get your JR Pass here.

-The ticket will set you back 560 yen and it takes just under 30 minutes and is included in the Japan Rail Pass.
+The ticket will set you back around 600 yen and it takes just under 30 minutes and is included in the Japan Rail Pass.

 You can also take the Hankyu Railways straight to Arashiyama, as well as the JR Shinkansen (bullet train) or the Keihan Railways although these will cost you quite a bit more.